 Two DUIs Within Your Lifetime: Mandatory Jail Time

-A second DUI / OVWI conviction—regardless of when the first one occurred—results in a mandatory minimum of five actual days in jail or 240 hours of community service.
-This is true even if your prior DUI / OVWI was 25 years ago in a different state.
+A second DUI conviction—regardless of when the first one occurred—results in a mandatory minimum of five actual days in jail or 240 hours of community service.
+This is true even if your prior DUI was 25 years ago in a different state.

 Two DUIs Within Your Lifetime: Minimum One-Year License Suspension

-Everything is more serious with a second DUI / OVWI, including the effect on your driving privileges.
-At the minimum—if your second DUI / OVWI is charged as a misdemeanor—you’ll be facing a one-year license suspension.
+Everything is more serious with a second DUI, including the effect on your driving privileges.
+At the minimum—if your second DUI is charged as a misdemeanor—you’ll be facing a one-year license suspension.

 Of course, we haven’t even mentioned refusal suspensions yet.
 If you refuse the certified chemical test that’s offered to you by a police officer, this results in a mandatory one-year license suspension.
-If you have a prior conviction for DUI / OVWI, the suspension lasts for two years.
+If you have a prior conviction for DUI, your license is automatically suspended for two years.

-A refusal suspension is ineligible for Specialized Driving Privileges under Indiana law.
-It’s also required by statute to run consecutively to a suspension for chemical test failure, meaning that the refusal suspension has to conclude before the next one can begin.
+A refusal suspension is ineligible for specialized driving privileges under Indiana law.
+It’s also required by statute to run consecutively to a suspension for chemical test failure, meaning that the refusal suspension has to finish before the next one can begin.

 Make the Right Call